-70% of the Earth is covered with water and that seems a lot, but, what is important, that only 2.5 – 3% of this water is fresh (rest of it is salty and ocean-based).
-But, what we need to add is that even of that 3% fresh water, two-thirds is trapped in glaciers and snow fields and is not available for our use.
+70% of the Earth is covered with water.
+That seems a lot.
+However, only 2.5 – 3% of this water is fresh.
+The remaining part is salty and ocean-based.
+Even more so, of that 3% fresh water, two-thirds is trapped in glaciers and snow fields and is not available for use.
 So only 1% of water is available for human needs and to feed the entire population on this planet.
-As a result, fresh water – the water that we drink, take bath is rare and makes up a very small fraction of all water on the planet.
-The global problem of water shortage needs to be highlighted and re-emphasized, everyone should be aware of this and do their part to responsibly save water, even in areas where it is perceived that there are already enough supplies of water.
+As a result, fresh water – the water that we use for ourselves, for animals, for industry and for agriculture, is rare and makes up a very small fraction of all water on the planet.

 Water shortage, or water scarcity, is being driven by two converging phenomena: growing freshwater use and depletion of usable freshwater resources.
 Water scarcity can be a result of two mechanisms: physical (absolute) water scarcity and economic water scarcity, where physical water scarcity is a result of inadequate natural water resources to supply a region’s demand, and economic water scarcity is a result of poor management of the sufficient available water resources.

 According to the United Nations Development Programme, the latter is found more often to be the cause of countries or regions experiencing water scarcity, as most countries or regions have enough water to meet household, industrial, agricultural, and environmental needs, but lack the means to provide it in an accessible manner.

 Freshwater sources, in particular rain, is decreasing globally.
 It is believed by many that this is partly caused by climate change.
 Flavio Lehner et al expect that drought risks will keep increasing, even if we manage to stay below the global warming levels agreed in the Paris Agreement.